BigthirstyTM/TM_Ninja-Ripper-Cleanup/README.md

 Now you have one object per material in the resulting collection.
 1. Select the ones that are part of the route with `shift+left-click`
 2. Click on the `Create Route Collection`
-3. If you don't want the resulting objects to be linked to the first collection:
-   - Select them in the first collection
-   - `right-click` -> `Unlink`
+3. By default, it will hide and exclude the original collection, and unlink the objects in there so they only exist in the newly created collection.
+You can disable this in the popup window.
 4. Now you can make use of the `Cleaning Tools` to help you with the finishing touches